bcoin-org/bcoin/README.md

 - __scriptaddress__ - The p2sh address.
 - __m__ - `m` value (required signatures).
 - __n__ - `n` value (number of keys).
-- __lock__ - The OP_CHECKLOCKTIMEVERIFY locktime if present (NOTE: This will only
+- __lockTime__ - The OP_CHECKLOCKTIMEVERIFY locktime if present (NOTE: This
-  grab the first value and not deal with OP_IF statements, etc).
+  will only grab the first value and not deal with OP_IF statements, etc).
 - __flags__ - Coinbase flags if present.
 - __text__ - Coinbase flags converted to UTF-8, if present.
 - __output__ - Previous Output object.